 Fixed cost is the expense of the company which doesn’t change with the change in the volume of production within the relevant range.
 The company has to pay it, independent of any activity in the business over that period.
-So it the periodic cost which remains unchanged mostly.
+So it is the periodic cost that remains unchanged mostly.
 There are several examples of fixed costs.
-The below mentioned different fixed costs examples give an understanding of the different fixed costs present in any business and its calculation.
+The below mentioned different fixed costs example give an understanding of the different fixed costs present in any business and its calculation.

-The following list will identify and describe different costs in order to help you clarify what is a fixed cost.
+The following list will identify and describe different costs in order to help you clarify what a fixed cost is.

-Following are some of the different types of Fixed Cost that the business enterprise has to incur:
+Following are some of the different types of Fixed Costs that the business enterprise has to incur:

-Utility bills like electricity might vary as per the season but will not be affected by the level of business.
+- Utility Bills: Utility bills like electricity might vary per the season but will not be affected by the business level.

-On registering the business website domain monthly charges has to be paid for the same which remains static irrespective of the level of business.
+- Website Hosting Costs: On registering the business website domain, monthly charges have to be paid for the same, which remains static irrespective of the level of business.

-This is the cost of fund funded by a lender to a business.
+- Interest Expenses: This is the cost of funds funded by a lender to a business.
 The amount of interest will be based on the outstanding loan amount and not on the production or business level.

-This is a periodic cost which is to be paid annually as per the initial arrangement made but is not at all based on the business level.
+- Insurance: This is a periodic cost that is to be paid annually as per the initial arrangement made but is not at all based on the business level.

-These are gradually charging the expense of intangible/tangible assets over its useful life.
+- Amortization / Depreciation: These are gradually charging the expense of intangible/tangible assets over their useful life.
 Its value depends on the useful life of an asset.

-This is compensation made to employees as per the initial offer made to them and it is irrespective of their hour worked.
+- Salaries: This is compensation made to employees as per the initial offer made to them, and it is irrespective of their hours worked.

 Calculation of Fixed Cost

-- Paid the Electricity expense to the owner of the shop for a whole year in advance amounting $3,600
+- Paid the Electricity expense to the owner of the shop for a whole year in advance, amounting to $3,600.

-- Paid the cost of raw material required for a bakery in the month of January amounting $2,000
+- Paid the cost of raw material required for a bakery in the month of January, amounting to $2,000.

-- Cost of labor on the basis of the number of hours for preparing the finished goods $600
+- Cost of labour on the basis of the number of hours for preparing the finished goods $600.

-- Insurance Expenses the whole year amounting $3,600 paid in the month of January.
+- Insurance Expenses for the whole year amounting to $3,600 paid in the month of January.